 - “Boquinistes” – the famous book and poster vendors lining the banks of the Seine River

 And at the end of the tour, why not reward yourself with a drink at one the Left Bank’s famous cafés: Les Deux Magots, Café de Flore or the Brasserie Lipp.

 See our partner Viator’s website for further details about the walk and how to book out.
 This is a popular walking tour so consider booking early.

 St Germain des Pres Hotels

 If you are looking to make the Latin Quarter your base, you have no less than 78 hotels to choose from ranging from four-star hotels like the Hotel Madison, opposite Saint-Germain des Prés Church, to the cozy Hotel des Saints Peres, a former 17th century private home, or apartment hotels like the La Maison Saint Germain which has a kitchenette with cooking facilities, fridge, microwave and dishwasher.
-For the complete list of St Germain des Pres hotels see HERE.Now it's your turn.
-I want to know what you think.
-Comment below with a quick response...
+For the complete list of St Germain des Pres hotels see HERE.Participate in the conversation by leaving your comment below.